hmtinc/Project-Flare/README.md

 There currently isn’t a compiled version of Flare available, but you can easily build the game by importing the scripts and assets into Unity 3D.

 #Incorporating Flare Scripts in Your Unity Game
-Diceware ++ was designed with the intention to be create a 3rd person survival shooter without using any third party assets, as a result a lot of key scripts rely very little on additional assets.
+Flare was designed with the intention to be create a 3rd person survival shooter without using any third party assets, as a result a lot of key scripts rely very little on additional assets.
 If you wish to use these scripts in your, please consider including proper credit in your code